Linnea87/adventure-game/README.md

 ![Python Linter](docs/linter_2.webp)

-## Bugs
+## Solved Bugs
-My code broke in the_serch_for_water() function where the user's input are validated.
+- My code broke in the_serch_for_water() function where the user's input are validated.
-### Solved bugs
     - I had forgotten to give the input a specific name and solved this by naming that input to userInput.
+- It was also broken in other validated inputs.
+    - I solved this by adding .lower after each validated input
-### Unresolved Bugs
+## Unresolved Bugs
 - No unresolved bugs.
 ## Deployment
 ### Adding, committing and pushing code
 - All code has been pushed to the repository [adventure-game](https://github.com/Linnea87/adventure-game)